diana-hui-yang/cohesity-scripts/sbt/restore-ora-coh-sbt/README.md

 - -i : Oracle instance name.
 If it is not RAC, it is the same as DB name.
 If it is RAC, it is the instance name like cohcdba2
 - -j : file that has vip list
 - -v : Cohesity view
-- -s : Cohesity SBT library home
+- -s : Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so)
 - -f : yes means force.
 It will restore Oracle database.
 Without it, it will just run RMAN validate (Optional)

 Optional Parameter